goldenffc/ksp-dashboard/README.md

 - **Camera IDs reset on KSP restart** — JRTI assigns new camera IDs each session.
 Use AUTO-DETECT after every KSP launch.

 - **kRPC server must be started before the dashboard** — if KSP is not running or the kRPC server is not open, the dashboard will show as disconnected and retry every 3 seconds automatically.

+-  **SOI changes (e.g. Mun, Minmus)** — transitioning between spheres of influence is untested.
+The dashboard attempts to handle SOI changes by rebuilding flight streams automatically, but behaviour is not guaranteed.
+-  **Reverting to launch** — reverting to launch will freeze all telemetry.
+Restarting the dashboard server resolves this.

 - **MET clock** — there is a brief delay at the very start of a new connection while the fuel name cache is built for the first time.
 This is normal and only happens once per connection.

 ---